urbanwuensch/drEEM-online/documentation/pickpeaks.md

 ## Output arguments (optional)##
 #### dataout - drEEMdataset with peaks and indices in metadata <a name="varargin"></a> <br> Type: drEEMdataset class object
-A drEEMdataset object with updated metadata including the extracted peaks and indices.
+A drEEMdataset object with updated table `opticalMetadata` including the extracted peaks and indices.
 If no output argument is specified, the function overwrites the original object, `data`, in the workspace.

 #### picklist  - table containing peaks and indices for each sample <a name="varargin"></a> <br> Type: Table
 A table containing the extracted peak values and calculated indices for each sample.